BlogVideo EditingVideo Editor SDK Performance Benchmark: Top SDKs Compared for 2026

 Banuba

 Banuba shows the most efficient high-resolution export performance in the comparison.
-In an 8-second near-4K test, Banuba exported in ~3 seconds, outperforming Meishe’s 5 seconds, which illustrates strong optimization around hardware encoders.
+In Banuba’s own benchmark doc (reference numbers determined in lab conditions), an 8-second near-4K export is shown at ~3 seconds on the tested device configuration.
+This illustrates strong optimization around hardware encoders.
 Banuba also scales sensibly: it unlocks QHD and 4K on modern devices and automatically lowers resolution on older ones to maintain speed.

 Meishe (Meicam)